 A tenant cannot be made to leave the property during a fixed term agreement without an order from QCAT (e.g. excessive hardship).

-However, should the tenant agree to the property manager/owner’s request to leave early, they may negotiate a compensation payment (e.g. moving costs).
+Parties can agree to end earlier but it must be agreed in writing.
+Should the tenant agree to the property manager/owner’s request to leave early, they may negotiate a compensation payment (e.g. moving costs).
 Any agreement should be put in writing.

 Leaving the property